 That’s why something about her asking me to settle in with my fancy Weber Performer–a high-end charcoal grill with a propane starter–feels terrifying.

 “I won’t use it,” she adds quickly, “it’s just so you have it to cook on when you’re here.”

 She knows how seriously I take slow-smoked meat.
 She knows I get a bit irrational when it comes to my cooking equipment.
 The absurdly over-priced, yet remarkably functional kettle cooker was a gift from the Weber company, a freebie they gave me for doing television demos back when I was working as a professional chef and touring the competitive barbecue circuit.

-St. Louis style ribs, pulled pork, slow-smoked brisket.
+St. Louis style ribs, tender pulled pork, slow-smoked brisket.
 Each is cured overnight in salt, sugar, and spices.
 In the morning, I tend the coals fastidiously, maintaining the perfect temperature.
 I monitor the flow of smoke from moist cherry-wood chips for as long as 18 hours at a time.
 Even if I were to run an errand while cooking, on some level I’d still be psychologically tethered to her place.